Learning Evolution Takes Action against Category Management Association for Antitrust and Unfair Competition

 Background - In 2004, the CMA was established for CPG and Retail category management professionals and to create and establish industry skill standards.
 Learning Evolution actively engaged and participated as a member and became one of the first accredited training providers in 2012 and maintained CMA accreditation up until 2019.
 It was in February 2019 that the CMA notified Learning Evolution that its membership status, access to conference events, and ability to market coursework as accredited had been revoked due to an exclusive strategic alliance with a single competitor, CMKG.

 Learning Evolution alleges that these actions, in reducing options for training, content, and expertise, are harming individual companies, the marketplace at large, and in turn the consumer.
+Unfortunately increased antitrust is another trend smaller businesses are now facing, we believe "Big Tech" and industry need increased scrutiny.
 Learning Evolution will continue to operate and support its partners in CPG, Retail, and Higher Education with the highest quality content, support, and technology during this process.

 If you would like to comment or ask a question Learning Evolution will be available to answer to the best of its ability.